 SharePoint hub sites help you meet the needs of your organization by connecting and organizing sites based on project, department, division, region, etc. making it easier to:

-discover related content such as news and other site activities,
+Discover related content such as news and other site activities

-apply common navigation, branding and site structure across associated sites,
+Apply common navigation, branding, and site structure across associated sites

-search across all associated sites.
+Search across all associated sites

 You must be a SharePoint administrator to create a SharePoint hub site.
-Site collection administrators, however, can associate a SharePoint site with a hub site that already exists.
+Site owners, however, can associate a SharePoint site with a hub site that already exists.
 Sites created by clicking the Create site link in the top right corner of a hub site will automatically be associated with that hub site.

 Some functionality is introduced gradually to organizations that have set up the targeted release options in Office 365.
 This means that you may not yet see this feature or it may look different than what is described in the help articles.

 When you search from a SharePoint hub site, content on the hub site itself and from any associated sites are returned in the search results.
 Viewers will only see content for which they have access to.